double-great/alt-text/README.md

 Warning: `Alt text should end in a period`

+- ✅ A child holding a photograph.
+- 🚫 A child holding a photograph

 End the alt-text with a period.
 This will make screen readers pause a bit after the last word in the alt-text, which creates a more pleasant reading experience for the user.

 Sources: